Interaction of twisted light with free twisted atoms: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Alexander Shchepkin for his assistance with the integrals and to Maxim Maximov for fruitful discussions.
 In addition, we warmly thank Andrey Surzhykov for many inspiring discussions and his valuable advice, which helped us a lot to improve our work.
-This work is supported by the Russian Science Foundation under Grant No. 23-62-10026 \cite{JINR}.